 North Shore Baseball Association

 Does your child enjoy playing baseball?
-Have they thought about umpiring a game? or Does your child dis-agree with an umpires call at a game?
+Have they thought about umpiring a game or does your child ever express their opinions about plays and calls when they are watching or participating in a game?

-If your child is 11 years old or older (birth year 2007 or older) during the 2018 calendar year and wants to learn how to be an umpire and to umpire a few of our North Shore Baseball Association games, have them come to one of the umpire clinic sessions that is being offered.
+If your child is 11 years old or older (birth year 2008 or older) during the 2019 calendar year and wants to learn how to be an umpire and to umpire a few of our North Shore Baseball Association games, have them come to one of the umpire clinic sessions that is being offered!

 Essential Life Skills: